Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 Android application + Arduino firmware for controlling **3× built-in RGB LEDs** on a 3rd party **Arduino Super Mini board** via OTG USB.

-The Android app communicates with the Arduino onboard RGB LEDs on the pin `D2` via USB and sends RGB + brightness values in real time.
+The Android app communicates with the Arduino via USB and controls the onboard RGB LEDs connected to pin D2, sending RGB and brightness values in real time.

 <br>